consa-jpg/Digital-Hall-Pass/README.md

 press more and just run it.

 (no it's not a virus, the window just couldn't recognize it and i dunno how to fix it)

+**lastly i don't know if it'll work if someone doesn't have jre or java in their computer. hope it'll work for school project**